-- 6.1 Our school procedures for safeguarding children will be in line with the London Borough of Newham and Newham Local Safeguarding Children Board procedures; Edition 5 of the London Child Protection Procedures provides comprehensive guidance.
-We will ensure that: - We have a Designated Safeguarding Lead who has responsibility for Child Protection and who undertakes regular training for this role. - We have at least three designated Safeguarding deputies who will act in the Designated Safeguarding Lead's absence.
+- 6.1 Our school procedures for safeguarding children will be in line with the London Borough of Newham and Newham Safeguarding Children Partnership procedures.
+We will ensure that: - We have a Designated Safeguarding Lead who has responsibility for Child Protection and who undertakes regular training for this role.
+We have at least three designated Safeguarding deputies who will act in the Designated Safeguarding Lead's absence.

 (Throughout this policy 'Designated Safeguarding Lead' refers to the DSL or any team members.
-All team members are able to act equally and work as a team.).
+All team members are able to act equally and work as a team).

-- The Safeguarding and child protection team are: Ms S Naz - Assistant Head teacher Mr C Mabey - Head Teacher

-- Ms D Tatnell Inclusion leader

-- Ms L Ellul EYFS Lead
+- The Safeguarding and child protection team are: - Ms S Naz Assistant Head teacher Designated Safeguarding Lead Mr P Underwood Head Teacher Deputy Designated Safeguarding Lead - Ms D Tatnell Inclusion leader Deputy Designated Safeguarding Lead - Ms L Ellul EYFS Lead Deputy Designated Safeguarding Lead

-The Designated Safeguarding Lead is a member of the Senior Leadership Team of St Edward's Catholic Primary
+The Designated Safeguarding Lead is a member of the Senior Leadership Team of St Edward's Catholic Primary.